 DIVIDEND PAYMENT RISK.
 Dividend payment risk is the risk that an issuer of a security is unwilling or unable to pay income on a security.
 Stocks represent ownership interests in the issuers and are not obligations of the issuers.
 Common stockholders have a right to receive dividends only after the company has provided for payment of its creditors, bondholders and preferred stockholders.
 Common stocks do not assure dividend payments.
 Dividends are paid only when declared by an issuer's board of directors and the amount of any dividend may vary over time.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so.

 STRATEGY CORRELATION RISK.
-Strategy correlation risk is the risk that your trust's performance will not sufficiently correspond with the hypothetical back-tested performance of your trust's investment strategy, if any.
+Strategy correlation risk is the risk that your trust's performance will not sufficiently correspond with the hypothetical backtested performance of your trust's investment strategy, if any.
 This risk applies to your trust if Part A for your trust in this prospectus includes "Hypothetical Back-Tested Performance Information".
 This can happen for reasons such as:

-- the impracticability of owning each of the strategy securities with the exact weightings at a given time, - strategy performance is based on a calendar year strategy while trusts may be created at various times during the year and generally have 15 month terms, - the trust may not be fully invested at all times, and - · trust fees and expenses.
+- the impracticability of owning each of the strategy securities with the exact weightings at a given time, - strategy performance is based on a calendar year strategy while trusts may be created at various times during the year and generally have 15 month terms, - · the trust may not be fully invested at all times, and - · trust fees and expenses.